PA

 Hint

-There are three categories to consider when making the sandwich: bread, deli meat, and cheese.
-When moving to the next category, all the options need to be repeated.
+There are three categories to consider when making the sandwich: bread, meat, and cheese.
+When moving to the next category, all the options need to be considered.

 Solution

-Adding cheese as an ingredient for the sandwiches makes the task of finding the sample space a little harder.
-A tree diagram can provide a useful visual aid.
-Use the tree diagram to find how many different combinations of bread, meat, and cheese can be made from the given options.
-Begin by listing the two bread options.
+Adding cheese to the sandwiches makes the task of finding the sample space a little harder.
+A tree diagram can provide a useful visual aid to help find how many different combinations of bread, meat, and cheese can be made from the given options.
+Start by listing the two bread options.

 Making the tree diagram.
 The first row from left to right: Bread, Meat, Cheese, Sample Space.
 The bread column lists White and Rye.

 Next, list the three options for the deli meat next to each bread option.
-Use segments to connect both bread types to each of the deli meats available.
+Use segments to connect the bread types to each of the meat options available.

 Making the tree diagram.
 The first row from left to right: Bread, Meat, Cheese, Sample Space.
 The bread column lists White and Rye.
 The meat columns lists Roast Beef, Ham, Turkey twice, for each bread.

-Similarly, next to each meat option list the three cheese options.
+Similarly, list the three cheese options next to each meat option.
 Draw segments connecting meat options to cheese options.

 Each possible outcome is represented by a path in the tree diagram.
 Use the first letter of each ingredient to represent all the possible sandwiches that can be made with the given ingredients.
-This way, the sample space can be obtained.
+This process completes the definition of the sample space.

 Tree diagram

-The sample space consists of elements.
-This means that different sandwiches can be made with the given ingredients.
+The sample space consists of elements, which means that different sandwiches can be made with the given ingredients.
 Notice that the same result can be found by multiplying the number of options in each category.
 There are different types of bread, different deli meats, and different cheeses.

 Discussion